We are open every day in July and August from 10 am to 5:30 pm. Admission is free!

 An active, volunteer board of directors guides the operation of the Museum.
 Regular meetings and an Annual General Meeting are held during the summer months.
 The board has a president, vice-president, past president, secretary, treasurer, and curator as well as coordinators for various annual events.
 Seasonal staff includes a manager and two interpreters or guides.
 The Museum depends on many volunteers to help with all aspects of its operation and activities and holds an annual volunteer appreciation event.

 The WHM is a member of the Museum Association of Saskatchewan which hosts the database of approximately 3,000 artifacts held by the Museum.
 The WHM is also a member of the Waskesiu Chamber of Commerce and plays an active role in local happenings like the Waskesiu Children’s Festival and the Waskesiu Lakeside Music Festival.

 Fundraising is done through a weekly community bingo, and a kayak raffle in July and August.
-Activities to raise additional money include an annual yard sale and food services provided to the Three Island Paddle and Music Festival.
+Activities to raise additional money include an annual yard sale.

 Funding is also gratefully received from other sources.
 SaskCulture provides a museum grant and Canada Summer Jobs helps with student wages.
 The Saskatchewan Liquor and Gaming Authority also grants funds.
 The Waskesiu Foundation partners with the Museum on activities and provides funding for projects.

 In August, the WHM has celebrated Heritage Day with various activities over the years such as old fashioned fairs; vintage car, fashion, and dog shows; heritage film showings; animated displays; book signings; guest speaker events; photo displays and camp kitchen coffee parties.